FlutterFlow/flutterflow-documentation/docs/resources/ui/widgets/built-in-widgets/list-grid.md

 <p></p>

 :::info
-Before you add this action, ensure you have a scrollable widget such as ListView, StaggereView, and GridView with enough items so that you can scroll.
+Before adding this action, make sure you have a scrollable widget, such as a **ListView, StaggeredView**, or **GridView**, with enough items to enable scrolling.
 :::